 Cleaning the kitchen

-If you want to try refillable products, we really like Ecover.
+If you want to try refillable products, I really like Ecover.
 They have a broad range of eco-products you can top up at their refill stations.
 In our kitchen a bottle of Ecover Zero Washing Up Liquid is always on standby because it’s free from parabens and preservatives.
-Their plant-based All in One Dishwasher Tablets are also a monthly staple on our shopping list.
+Their plant-based All in One Dishwasher Tablets are also a monthly staple on my shopping list.

 Blitzing the bathroom

 If you’re looking for a bathroom cleaner with a pleasant scent, try Earth Friendly Products Shower Cleaner.
 With a plant-based formula which includes aloe vera, tea tree and lavender, this makes easy work of hard-water stains.
 You can also use it on the bath, sink, toilet and mirror, meaning you can ditch all your other bathroom products.
 Best of all, it’s made from 100% renewable energy and it’s cruelty and vegan-free.

 Just because you’re going eco, doesn’t mean you can forget to buy a toilet cleaner.
 The Seventh Generation Cypress Toilet Cleaner consists of a 97% biodegradable formula which tackles stains without leaving any harsh fumes.
 I think the mix of emerald cypress and fir essential oils leaves a lovely aroma too.